O. Reg. 406/00: RULES OF VINTNERS QUALITY ALLIANCE ONTARIO RELATING TO TERMS FOR VQA WINE, Vintners Quality Alliance Act, 1999

 3. Prince Edward County

-Except for vidal used in the production of an Icewine, the wine shall be produced exclusively from one or more vitis vinifera grape varieties listed in item 1 of Appendix B that are grown in Ontario.
+Except for vidal used in the production of an Icewine, the wine shall be produced exclusively from one or more vitis vinifera grape varieties listed in Table 1 of Appendix B that are grown in Ontario.

 At least 85% of the grapes used to produce the wine shall be grown within the named viticultural area.